 Are you looking for a therapist for the first time or because you’ve had a failed experience in the past?
+Are you wondering what a psychotherapist does and what to look for?
 Here’s what I believe are the most important considerations in making your decision:

 Choose an experienced professional who understands you in a way you’ve never been understood before.
 Someone who is present, calm, attentive, and focused on really listening; and hearing you.
 Someone who says things you wouldn’t think of on your own.
 These are qualities you should experience even in your first meetings.

 DO choose a therapist with good boundaries.
 A therapist that is ready for your session on time.
 Provides you with a consistent schedule.
 Doesn’t answer the telephone during your sessions.
 And listens carefully to you; saying something helpful each time you meet.